cmc-labo/jllm/README.md

 The model named in `model` is loaded into memory on first use and kept resident for subsequent requests (no reload-per-request); each request gets its own short-lived inference context.

+**Prompt interceptors** loaded from `~/.local-llm/plugins/` are applied to every prompt in all handlers — both Ollama and OpenAI endpoints.

 ### Endpoints